 If deemed safe to do so, the centre may re-open with much smaller groups sizes for the children and with extra staffing in order to adequately keep up with extra cleaning precautions and provide more one on one care to children.
 To minimize exposure to multiple people, staff will only work in their designated program rather than combining groups.
 These spaces will be open to children who has one or more parent who is an essential services worker as defined by the Province of BC (health and health services worker, social services worker, law enforcement providers, first responders, and emergency response workers) and is prioritized to children who are enrolled in full time care.
 As Pandemic restrictions ease, and depending on recommendations from the Province, more children may be accepted back in to the program as staff and Manager deem safe and appropriate. (please refer to Public Health Guidelines for COVID-19 and Childcare Settings).

 Staff and parents will keep a physical distance of 2 m from each other at all times.
-Where this is not possible, masks should be worn.
 To minimize contact with multiple individuals, drop off times will be staggered.
 Each classroom will use its own door for drop off and pick up.
 The parent will fill out a wellness survey or sign child in attesting that they are free of fever, difficulty breathing, cough, or sneezing symptoms (each family is asked to have their own pen).
 If the child exhibits any symptoms listed on the wellness survey/sign in sheet they will not be permitted to attend.
 Staff may take childrens’ temperature from time to time if they seem unwell.
 If the child’s temperature is 37.7 C or higher, or if they have any other symptoms of illness, they will not be permitted to attend.
 (See excerpt from Health Policies).
 Children who have been excluded from care due to the above mentioned symptoms will need clearance through the Nurses’ Line 811, the Northern Health online clinic at 1-844-645-7811 or a physician in order to return to care.
 Documentation of medical clearance may be requested at the discretion of centre staff.
 If a child or family is in self isolation or if a child or family member tests positive for COVID 19, we will take direction from Northern Health for reporting to other enrolled families.
 If a child or member of a child’s family is awaiting COVID 19 test results, they should be self-isolating and are NOT to come to the centre.